-In the document, the responsibility of the laboratories (External Labs and EGO) is not clearly stated.
+In the document, the responsibility of the laboratories (External Labs and EGO) is not • clearly stated.
 Instead, it is stated, for example, that " VirgoLab consists of personnel from EGO and the participating Virgo laboratories [...] ", or that " The MoAs between EGO and the External Labs will specify the relation between EGO and the people from the External Labs contributing to VirgoLab ".
 Instead, the contributions in the MoAs must rely on the External Labs, and not on personnel.
 Then, the External Labs are committed to find the human resources, and if needed the financial resources, to make the contribution they committed to.
-In the case of personnel stopping its activity in the External Lab to look for resources to fulfil their commitment, or if not possible, to warn as soon as possible the VirgoLab about their issues with their commitment to the function.

-discuss solutions at a higher level.
+In the case of personnel stopping its activity in the External Lab (changing scientific topics, changing lab, retirement, ...), it is a charge of the External Lab to look for resources to fulfill their commitment, or if not possible, to warn as soon as possible the VirgoLab about their issues with their commitment to discuss solutions at a higher level.
 But this implies that the commitments are made with the External Labs, instead of individual commitments as stated in the document.
 Also, the yearly review of all groups should allow the VirgoLab to realise if some specific areas need reinforcement.